keu/docs/concepts/data-quality.md

 ## Data quality essentials

-What is considered "good" in terms of data quality varies based on your use case.
+What is considered good quality data is determined by the needs of your organization.
 Defining quality criteria for a given collection of datasets is often a task requiring collaboration with all data professionals involved in each step of the pipeline.

-Generally speaking, though, the data quality check process can be summarized in these steps:
+The following is a typical data quality check process:

-1. Assess where and in what formats relevant data is stored, and where it moves along your pipeline.
-This step can be assisted by using a data lineage tool.
+- Assess where and in what formats relevant data is stored, and where it moves along your pipeline.
+A data lineage tool can assist with this process.
-2. Gather the data quality criteria from data professionals using the data.
+- Gather the data quality criteria from data professionals using the data.
-3. Determine the quality checks to run different components of the dataset.
+- Determine the quality checks to run different components of the dataset.
-4. Determine where those quality checks should occur in your pipeline.
+- Determine where those quality checks should occur in your pipeline.
-5. Determine what happens when a check fails.
+- Determine what happens when a check fails.
-6. Choose a data quality tool (see the "Data quality tools" section of this guide for more information).
+- Choose a data quality tool.
-7. Write the checks.
+- Write the checks.
-8. Test the checks.
+- Test the checks.

 ### Types of data quality checks